AryanMP16/QuLib/README.md

 Which, as its name suggests, converts a vector into its associated dual vector by taking the hermitian conjugate.

 <h2>5.
 Testing</h2>

 This code was extensively tested against programs that are known to work.
-For example, below is a side-by-side comparison of Desmos and the graphs produced by this code.
+For example, below is a side-by-side comparison of Desmos and the graphs of $`\psi`$ produced by this code.

 <img src="./README_Pictures/1.png"/>

-Tests I ran on the $`\langle p \rangle`$ of particle-in-a-box and quantum-harmonic-oscillator problems (two analytically solvable setups) were in agreeance with calculations ran on Desmos:
+Moreover, tests I ran on the $`\langle \hat{p} \rangle`$ of particle-in-a-box and quantum-harmonic-oscillator problems (two analytically solvable setups) were in agreeance with calculations ran on Desmos:

 <img src="./README_Pictures/2.png" height="300px"/>
 <img src="./README_Pictures/3.png"/>